sharan7898/SDLC-DOC/README.md

 **Pros of Agile Model**

 1.Is a very realistic approach to software development.

 2.Promotes teamwork and cross training.

 3.Functionality can be developed rapidly and demonstrated.

 4.Resource requirements are minimum.

-5.Suitable for fixed or changing requirements 6.Delivers early partial working solutions.
+5.Suitable for fixed or changing requirements.

+6.Delivers early partial working solutions.

 7.Good model for environments that change steadily.

 8.Minimal rules, documentation easily employed.

 **Cons of Agile Model**

 1.Not suitable for handling complex dependencies.

 2.More risk of sustainability, maintainability and extensibility.

 3.Depends heavily on customer interaction, so if customer is not clear, team can be driven in the wrong direction.

 4.There is a very high individual dependency, since there is minimum documentation generated.

 ### Prototype Model